teretzdev/arena-vr-pvpve/planning/list_of_items.md

 - **Value**: 15 gold
 - **Weight**: 1.0 kg
 - **Stackable**: No
-- **VR Pickup Mechanism**: Grab with one hand
+- **VR Pickup Mechanism**: Grab with one hand or use voice command
-- **Interaction Gestures**: Swipe to ignite, point to illuminate
+- **Interaction Gestures**: Use voice command to ignite or illuminate
 - **Haptic Feedback**: Subtle vibration when lit, continuous pulse when held
 - **Description**: Provides light in dark areas.
 Can also be used to ignite flammable objects.
-In VR, swiping to ignite adds a dynamic interaction.
+In VR, players can use a voice command to ignite or illuminate, enhancing accessibility.

 ---